MG HS Review & Prices

 CO2 emissions of 168g/km for the manual and 173g/km for the automatic mean you’re unlikely to recommend this as a company car, however, as tax bills will be quite high.

-This is thanks to a battery that’s actually bigger than the one you got in a first-generation Nissan Leaf - an impressive showcase of how far PHEVs have come.
+This is thanks to a battery that’s actually bigger than the one you got in a first-generation Nissan Leaf full electric car - an impressive showcase of how far PHEVs have come.
 It endows the HS with official CO2 figures of just 12g/km - punting it into the 5% band for company car tax.
 This means it’ll be a good couple of hundred pounds per month cheaper as a company car than the equivalent Sportage or Kuga PHEV.

-Fuel economy obviously depends on how you drive it, but 75 miles of EV-only range is enough to encompass the overwhelming majority of journeys without ever having to use the petrol engine.
+Fuel economy obviously depends on how you drive it, but 75 miles of EV-only range is enough to encompass the overwhelming majority of daily journeys without ever having to use the petrol engine.
 And with impressive performance from the electric motor, you won’t feel the need to call on the engine just so you can keep up with traffic, either.
 When we get a chance to test the HS PHEV on a longer route we’ll tell you how efficient it is (or isn’t) with a discharged battery.

 One slight shame is that you can’t fast-charge the HS, like you can with some other large-capacity PHEVs.
 At a maximum rate of 7kW from a wallbox charger, it’ll take more than four hours to charge - not a problem if you’re topping up overnight, but it means you can’t really take advantage of public charge points to replenish your batteries on a long run.